mozilla/Bugzilla-ETL/docs/2018 Q1 Overview and Plan.md

 3. Optional - Add testing to the internal query runner.
 There are currently no tests for this code, but there is a comprehensive Python test suite.
 There should be a simple solution here.
 4. Optional - Use the React/JSX stack.
 A good part of MoDevMetrics can be removed if it gets moved to a React app. plus, it will make everything faster.

+#### Why Help?

+Charting and dashboarding tools have 5 major components.
+I listed each component, along with what MoDevMetrics uses:

+* charts (various chart libs)
+* dashboard layout (html/css)
+* business rules (JSON documents holding rules and business data)
+* query language and analysis tools (JSON Query Expressions)
+* datasources (Elasticsearch, local js objects)

+Business Intelligence (BI) tools tightly integrate these 5 components to provide a high-value service to business customers.
+The value is so high that the major open source BI vendors are quickly bought by established competitors to reduce competition.
+The complexity of the un-maintained open source product is too much for the community to support, and the product dies.

+I believe open source software can make the dashboarding space cheaper and better by ensuring the components communicate via *standards*.
+With standards, development can proceed in parallel, the smaller components are easier for the community to support, with multiple contenders for each.

+MoDevMetrics is not close to this panacea, but it does implement some complex dashboards that will help you experience the complexity of this space: You can help define and clarify the standards that should separate these components.

 ### Metrics Graphics [[code](https://github.com/mozilla/metrics-graphics)] [[docs](https://www.metricsgraphicsjs.org/)]

 This is one of the charting libraries used by MoDevMetrics.
 A `armenzg` is interested in dashboarding and has expressed interest in upgrading it so it can be easily used in JSX/React apps.

+#### Why Help?

+This library could use help.
+If you are interested in graphics, svg and web assembly then this project will give you that experience while giving happiness to people viewing your work.